 Corticosteroids are drugs closely related to cortisol, a hormone which is naturally produced in the adrenal cortex (the outer layer of the adrenal gland).
 In 1948, at the Mayo Clinic in Rochester, Minnesota, a group of arthritis patients were given daily injections of a corticosteroid.
 The results were so striking and the improvement so dramatic that it was thought that the "cure" for arthritis had been discovered.
 However, as the use of corticosteroids expanded over the years, significant side effects emerged.
 They are still used (orally and by injection) to knock down inflammation.

-- The Facts of Corticosteroids
+- Facts About Corticosteroids

 - Prednisone: 10 Things You Should Know